Top

 FAQs On Debt Mutual Fund Taxation

-Gains earned on debt mutual funds that are purchased after 1st April 2023 are considered short-term capital gains.
-These gains are taxable at the tax slab of the investor.
-Dividends received are also taxable on slab rates.
-If debt mutual funds are purchased before 1st April 2023, they are treated as long-term capital gains if held for more than 24 months and treated as such.
+Gains earned on debt mutual funds purchased after 1st April 2023 are treated as short term capital gains and taxed at the investor’s income tax slab.
+Dividends received are also taxed at slab rates.
+Investments made before 1st April 2023 may qualify for long term capital gains treatment if held for more than 24 months.

-If the debt mutual fund investment is made before 1st April 2023 and redeemed before 23rd July 2024, then LTCG is applicable at 20% (on gains over INR 1,00,000) on holding above 36 months.
-If the investments are purchased before 1st April 2023 and sold after 23rd July 2024, then they will be taxed according to new LTCG rules at 12.5% (gains above INR 1,25,000) without indexation if held for over 24 months.
+If a debt mutual fund was bought before 1st April 2023 and redeemed before 23rd July 2024, LTCG tax of 20% with indexation applied after 36 months.
+If sold after 23rd July 2024, gains are taxed at 12.5% without indexation if held for more than 24 months.

 References